santhtadi/AutoEncodersImageCompression/README.md

 ## Applications

-1. Datatransfer - Video calls or moving streaming in low bandwidth conditions
+1. Datatransfer - Video calls or movie streaming in low bandwidth conditions

 2. Datastorage - storing data, especially that which is not retrieved daily and where resolution isn't an issue